BackupTheBerlios/hjb-svn/trunk/docs/rst/register-connection-factory.rst

 `back to commands`_

-:URL-Pattern: *provider-uri*/jndi-key/register-connection-factory
+:URL-Pattern: *provider-uri*/*factory-jndi-name*/register

 :Parameters: N/A

 :Returns: N/A

-This **GET** request looks up the connection-factory identified by jndi-key in the Provider's JNDI context and registers it with the HJB runtime.
+This **GET** request looks up the connection-factory identified by jndi-name in the Provider's JNDI context and registers it with the HJB runtime.
 This command

-* can be invoked multiple times with the exactly the same jndi-key;
+* can be invoked multiple times with the exactly the same jndi-name;
   after the first successful attempt, HJB ignores subsequent invocations.